-Local children set to benefit from new mental health support in schools and colleges developing models of early treatments for mild to moderate mental health and emotional wellbeing issues, for those experiencing anxiety, low-mood, behavioural difficulties or friendship issues.
+Local children set to benefit from new mental health support in schools and colleges wellbeing issues, for those experiencing anxiety, low-mood, behavioural difficulties or friendship issues.
 Cognitive behaviour therapy will be offered where anxiety or self-harm is identified, as well as group support for parents to include issues around conduct disorders and communication difficulties.